 The special Russell issue further contains contributions by John Hill, John Wyver, Julian Petley, Kevin Flanagan, Jack Post, Steven Jacobs and Vito Adriaensens, and an interview with film editor Roger Crittenden conducted by Paul Sutton.

 Christophe Van Eecke (1977) is a philosopher, art historian, and critic affiliated to the Centre for Gender and Diversity at Maastricht University.
-He recently obtained his double doctorate from Maastricht University and the Université Libre de Bruxelles for Pandaemonium: Ken Russell’s Artist Biographies as Baroque Performance (2015), which is available as an open access e-book here.
+He recently obtained his double doctorate from Maastricht University and the Université Libre de Bruxelles for Pandaemonium: Ken Russell’s Artist Biographies as Baroque Performance (2015, available as an open access ebook).